frastel/puphpeteer-installer/README.md

 This setup assumes that you have PHP and Composer already installed on your machine.
 So you can not use this setup on a clean install.
 But anyway this was only an idea during development of ![PuPHPet](https://github.com/puphpet/puphpet/issues/56) and maybe it helps you in some cases.

+The required Puppet modules do not need a composer.json, the installation works anyway but without versioning.
+Adding a composer.json to a module will add versioning support.

 ## Usage in composer.json

 Add `frastel/puphpeteer-installer` to your required packages.